repleo/bounca/docs/source/tutorials/vpn_configuration.rst

     Browsing via the VPN to a locally hosted server

-This guide showed how to setup an OpenVPN server.
+This guide showed how to set up an OpenVPN server.
 The configuration options are plenty for OpenVPN, and you can increase the security by improving the checking of the certificates, and require more strict encryption.
 We refer for these options to the `OpenVPN Guide`_.